Cover Image By Henhouse Photo Co.

 Transfer beach offers grassy seating areas, a playground on the water park for the kids, and of course, a beautiful oceanside beach with stunning views of the local bay.
 In addition to tables, a grassy slope offers plenty of shade for those looking for a seat out of the sun.

 Ready for the cherry on top?
-Or should we say, the cranberry on top, because to complete your picnic prep, stop in at Yellow Point Cranberries farm and pick up some of their locally produced cranberry preservatives or a crisp cranberry salad for a refreshing kick on a hot summer’s day.
+Or should we say, the cranberry on top?
+To complete your picnic prep, stop in at Yellow Point Cranberries farm and pick up some of their locally produced cranberry preservatives or a crisp cranberry salad for a refreshing kick on a hot summer’s day.

 Wade in the Water at Bamberton Provincial Park